 Family Nurse Practitioner Program

-The Master of Science in Nursing (MSN) degree offered by Pacific College prepares nurses with the knowledge and experience to manage healthcare needs of individuals and their families across the lifespan on a transitional healthcare system.
+The Family Nurse Practitioner (FNP) degree offered by Pacific College prepares nurses with the knowledge and experience to manage healthcare needs of individuals and their families across the lifespan on a transitional healthcare system.

 According to Kathleen Dracup, D.N.Sc., RN, writing for the American Association of Colleges of Nursing (AACN): “The master’s degree builds on the baccalaureate degree to enable the student to develop expertise in one area.
 That specialty can range from running a hospital to providing care for prematurely born babies, from researching the effectiveness of alternative therapies to tackling social and economic causes of health problems.
 It is an opportunity for the student who has assessed personal career goals and matched them to individual, community, and industry needs.”
 (Article Link)

 The Master of Science in Nursing, Family Nurse Practitioner program is focused on developing the knowledge and skills necessary to deliver nursing care to persons of all ages across primary care settings, including those in rural and under-served areas.
 FNP graduates are prepared for advanced clinical practice that involves individuals and families throughout the lifespan and across the health continuum.
 The program is designed for working professionals seeking advanced skills in nursing that have already earned a baccalaureate degree in nursing and have worked as an RN.
 Coursework is completed online and clinical experiences are completed in your local facilities.

 The admission requirements listed below have been established for students entering the Master of Science in Nursing, Family Nurse Practitioner Program at Pacific College:

 Both the writing style (i.e., grammar, punctuation, spelling, word use) and content of your responses will be used in the overall evaluation of your application to the program.
 After a preliminary review of your application, you will be contacted to schedule the phone interview.